This tutorial covers:

 Make a GET HTTP request call to http://localhost:3000/product/all

-to retrieve the entire list of products created.
+to retrieve the entire list of products.

 Get product

 endpoint.
-Please note that 2
+Note that 2

 is the unique productId